dardangerguri/push_swap/README.md

 # push_swap

-Push_swap is an algorithm project in which we must sort a given list of random numbers using a limited set of instructions, with the goal of achieving the lowest possible number of actions.
+Algorithm project in which we must sort a given list of random numbers using a limited set of instructions, with the goal of achieving the lowest possible number of actions.

 ## About the project